-Black Pioneers of Innovation
+Black pioneers of innovation

-Born in 1867 as Sarah Breedlove, Madam CJ Walker was the first of five children born a free citizen to Owen and Minerva Breedlove after the Emancipation Proclamation.
-Her struggle with a scalp ailment and hair loss inspired her to invent ‘The Walker System’–a line of hair care products catered to African Americans.
+Born in 1867 as Sarah Breedlove, Madam C.J.
+Walker was the first of five children born a free citizen after the Emancipation Proclamation.
+Her struggle with a scalp ailment and hair loss inspired her to invent the Walker System, which is a line of hair care products catered to African Americans.

 Christina Jenkins- Hair Weave Method